Mammalian Anatomy (4) Anatomy of a mammal, with special reference to that of man. Students who have passed BIOL 421 may not schedule this course.

 Course Objectives: The principle objective of the course is for every student to obtain a working knowledge and understanding of basic mammalian anatomy, emphasizing a body system approach, and where possible, relate this to the human anatomical body plan.
 The lecture portion of the course will stress the construction, function, and relationships between anatomical systems.
 The laboratory portion of the course will emphasize structure identification and nomenclature of anatomical systems and will utilize human skeletal samples, cat specimen dissections, and anatomical models.
 Where possible, anatomical relationships that are important in clinical situations and common medical conditions will be emphasized.
 The end point of both objectives is to obtain a practical understanding of anatomy that demonstrates the relationships between anatomical form and function.
 Students will leave the course being able to relate this knowledge and nomenclature to future clinical or personal health situations.

 Relationship to Courses and Programs of Study: This majority of students enrolled in this course are from the College of Health and Human Development in Nursing, Biobehavioral Health, Kinesiology, and Nutrition majors, although some students are from other colleges including the Eberly College of Science, Liberal Arts, and Agriculture.
 Because the majority of these students will utilize course information in future clinical settings, anatomy and its nomenclature as it relates to humans is emphasized and important clinical considerations are discussed.
+Frequency of Offering: This course is routinely offered Fall and Spring semesters.
+The enrollment is approximately 130+ students during fall and 170 + students during spring semesters.

 Note : Class size, frequency of offering, and evaluation methods will vary by location and instructor.
 For these details check the specific course syllabus.